 Paul Cuffee offers a range of support for students as they work to develop proficiency.
 These include support courses in reading strategies, writing, research, and mathematics.
 We offer English Language Learner support for students who need it.
-Our Special Education services are based on an inclusion model in which special educators work with students in their regular classes and provide extra support through the Skill, Enrichment and Academic Support or "SEAS" period for students who qualify.
+Our Special Education services are based on an inclusion model in which special educators work with students in their regular classes.
 After school tutoring is available free of cost to all students.
-Saturday School is also available as assigned.